 Student loan repayments

-Each year around 1.3 million students in the UK take out a student loan, but repayment is an issue that causes a lot of confusion.
-If you have, or are planning to take out a student loan, it pays to be informed about how and when you’ll be required to pay it back.
+Each year around 1.5 million students in the UK take out a student loan, but repayment is an issue that causes a lot of confusion.
+If you have taken out a student loan (or are planning to) it pays to be informed about how and when you’ll be required to pay it back.

 How much of my student loans will I have to repay?

-In the UK that means making repayments at 9% of your pre-tax earnings.
-But – and here’s the important bit – those repayments are only made on earnings that are above the threshold.
+In the UK, student loan repayments are made at 9% of your pre-tax earnings.
+But – and here’s the important bit – those repayments are only made on earnings that are above a defined earnings threshold.